turbot/steampipe-plugin-aws/notes/resource-policy-decisions.md

 - No Resource, no principal in table
 - Resource but no condition then the Principal is the User Account as this is an IDENTITY_POLICY
 - Resource with condition then the Principal is the Conditions value otherwise it is the Principal

+## Issue 13

+If there is no Action that is valid, in other words, there is no permission, then there is no access, don't report